Browns activate QB Mayfield, Colts' Nelson on COVID-19 list - WHIZ News

 But the Titans activated WR Dez Fitzpatrick and defensive back Jamal Carter off the COVID list.
 Carter is on the practice squad/injured list.

-Pro Football Writers Mark Long, Teresa M. Walker and Dennis Waszak Jr., and Sports Writers John Wawrow and Dave Skretta contributed.
+Pro Football Writers Mark Long, Teresa M. Walker and Dennis Waszak Jr., and Sports Writers John Wawrow, Steve Megargee, Brett Martel and Dave Skretta contributed.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL